gryf/fs-uae-wrapper/README.rst

 - `zip`_

-There are several archive types which are supported, ranging from tar (compressed with gzip, bzip2 and xz), 7z, rar, zip. lha and lzx.
 All of those formats should have corresponding decompressors available in the system, otherwise archive extraction will fail.

 Installation
 ============